vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 treme Saivism was hard to swallow for later redactors of the text may follow not only from the adaptation in the Liṅgapurāṇa, where Viṣṇu’s head is immo-

-bilized instead of made bald, and the omission of this verse or half of it in the Māheśvarakhaṇd

-. a and in the Brahmapurāṇa, but also from the interpolations
+bilized instead of made bald, and the omission of this verse or half of it in the Māheśvarakhaṇḍa and in the Brahmapurāṇa, but also from the interpolations

 in the R and A recensions of SP ad  39ab \(only in R\) and ad  50cd, 31 in which Viṣṇu’s role is mitigated when it is said, that Nārāyaṇa has known from the start that it was Śiva who fooled the gods.
 32